TilliFe/Infermo/README.md

 Mojo currently operates on CPU only.
 GPU support will come soon!
 Infermo is currently still a Proof-of-Concept, if you encounter any bugs, feel free to create an issue or a PR.
 Thank you for your contribution.

-With GitHub, I usually insert a blockquote.

-> **_New:_** Infermo just got a major upgrade, going from a static computation graph to a fully dynamic one!🔥 The example architectures in the repo (e.g. the transformer) still need to be adopted to the new programming style.
+> **_New:_** Infermo just got a major upgrade, going from a static computation graph to a fully dynamic one!🤸‍♀️

-## Available Operators
+## Available operators
-The operators listed below are methods of the `Module` class, which orchestrates both forward and backward computations.
+The operators listed below are methods of the `Module` class, which the gradient computation.
 Each operator accepts one or two `Tensor` objects as input.
 All binary operators accept differently shaped Tensors via broadcasting.
+The result of each operation is only temporarily stored as part of the dynamic computation graph.
+Call the `clear_cache` method, in order to clear all temporarily stored results of the graph.

 - **matmul**: Performs matrix multiplication of two tensors.
 - **conv_2d**: Applies a 2D convolution over an input signal composed of several input planes.